munificent/game-programming-patterns/book/dirty-flag.markdown

 * **At well-defined checkpoints:**

     Sometimes there is a point in time or the progression of the game where it's natural to do the deferred synchronization or calculation.
-For example, you may want to delay saving the game until the player reaches some kind of check point in the level.

-    These synchronization points may not be user visible or part of the game mechanics.
-For example, maybe there's a loading screen or a cut scene that you can hide the work behind.
+For example, we may want to save the game only when the pirate sails into port.
+Or the sync point may not part of the game mechanics.
+We may just want to hide the work behind a loading screen or a cut scene.

     * *You can ensure the time spent doing the work doesn't impact the user experience.* Unlike the above option, you can often give something to